Specific Training Opportunities

 Development and Evaluation of the Family Law Navigation Model (Indiana Supreme Court Funding; PI: Rudd).
 Parental divorce and separation are common adverse childhood experiences linked to psychosocial problems.
 Partnering with family law stakeholders, who serve these families as they develop co-parenting and child support arrangements, is an opportunity to identify these families and connect them to appropriate care.
 The goal of the current study is to develop an empirically informed, contextually tailored method of screening parents seeking family law services for need and connecting them to appropriate care and preliminarily evaluate it.
 We have partnered with a family law judge in Floyd County Indiana to engage in this work.
 This project has three aims:

 Aim 1.
-Using qualitative methods, evaluate the current context for Floyd County family law cases to understand: (a) current legal pathways for family law cases, (b) how decisions are made about these pathways, and (c) the opportunities to pragmatically integrate a comprehensive triaging model (data collection for this Aim is ending Summer 2022).
+Using qualitative methods, evaluate the current context for Floyd County family law cases to understand: (a) current legal pathways for family law cases, (b) how decisions are made about these pathways, and (c) the opportunities to pragmatically integrate a comprehensive triaging model (data collection for this Aim is complete).

 Aim 2.
-Using results from Aim 1 and the Evidence-Based Quality Improvement process, which is a community-partnered approach to shared decision-making, (a) finalize the Floyd County family law triaging model and (b) select and operationalize implementation strategies (this will occur summer/fall 2022).
+Using results from Aim 1 and the Evidence-Based Quality Improvement process, which is a community-partnered approach to shared decision-making, (a) finalize the Floyd County family law triaging model and (b) select and operationalize implementation strategies (these taskforce meetings are ongoing and are held on the first and third Thursday of the month at 11am).

-Aim 3: Evaluate the effectiveness and implementation of the Family Law Navigation Model in three counties in Indiana (we hope to launch by winter 2022).
+Aim 3: Evaluate the effectiveness and implementation of the Family Law Navigation Model in three counties in Indiana (we hope to launch this fall).

 Roles for interns: